SCOTT T. GAROSSHEN

 Attorney Garosshen authored “The Development of the Right to Remain Silent,” with Attorney Brendon Levesque, which was published in the Journal of the Connecticut Supreme Court Historical Society, Volume IX.
 Reprinted with the permission of the Connecticut Supreme Court Historical Society.
 (Connecticut Supreme Court Historical Society copyright, 2017).
 He has presented seminars on appellate procedure, advocacy, and ethics at the Connecticut Bar Association, the Virgin Islands Judicial Conference, local schools, and others.

-Attorney Garosshen is Vice President of Civics First and he chairs its Debate Committee.
+Attorney Garosshen is a Board Member of Civics First and he chairs its Debate Committee.
+He formerly served as its Vice President.
 Civics First is a nonprofit that partners with the bar, and state and federal courts, to promote civics education in Connecticut’s middle schools and high schools through mock trial, model Congress, and debate programs.
 See www.civicsfirstct.org.

-Attorney Garosshen serves as 2019-2021 Secretary of the Litigation Section of the Connecticut Bar Association, helping to bring in speakers on current topics in litigation.
-He serves as 2020-2021 Co-Director of Civics Education for the Young Lawyers Section of the Connecticut Bar Association, revitalizing and rolling out the Lawyers in the Classroom program, in which volunteer attorneys run a virtual civics workshop for elementary school students.
+Attorney Garosshen serves as 2021-2023 Vice Chair of the Litigation Section of the Connecticut Bar Association, helping to bring in speakers on current topics in litigation.
+He serves as 2021-2022 Co-Director of Civics Education for the Young Lawyers Section of the Connecticut Bar Association, revitalizing and rolling out the Lawyers in the Classroom program, in which volunteer attorneys run a virtual civics workshop for elementary school students.
+He has served in that role since 2020.

 Some of the more notable cases in which Attorney Garosshen has argued or been substantially involved include: